spatie/laravel-personal-data-export/README.md

 }
 ```

 The `selectPersonalData` is used to determine the content of the personal download.
-Here's an example implmentation:
+Here's an example implementation:

 ```php
 // in your user model